KiranDatta16/AtliQ_Sales_Analytics/README.md

 4.Profit and Loss (P&L) reports by [Markets] (https://github.com/KiranDatta16/Excel-Sales-Analytics/blob/main/P%20%26%20L%20by%20Markets.pdf)

 This report provides a comprehensive breakdown of financial performance across global markets for Atliq Hardware.
-It elaborates on Profit & Loss (P&L) metrics to evaluate revenue, costs, and profitability in various regions.
+It elaborates on Profit & Loss (P&L) metrics to evaluate revenue net sales), COGS and Gross Margin % in various regions.

 5. Top 10 Products by Net Sales Growth%  (